What are warts?

 - Using immunotherapy by causing an allergic reaction

 Some treatment methods may cause pain and burning in the area treated.
 After treatment, the warts may grow back.
 New warts may appear.
 This is common.
-Talk with your healthcare providers about the risks, benefits, and possible side effects of all treatments.
+Talk with your healthcare providers or pharmacist about the risks, benefits, and possible side effects of all treatments.
+Be cautious when using home remedies.

 What are possible complications of warts?

 Genital warts are linked to cervical, anal, and other types of cancer.
-It is important to have them treated quickly and to discuss these with sexual partners.
+It is important to have them treated quickly and to tell any sexual partners about them.
 Warts can be painful and hard to treat.

 What can I do to prevent warts?